odddollar/Hertz-hunter/API.md

 ## `POST /api/values`

-Sending a `POST` request to this endpoint with the required body allows for switching between scanning on the normal high-band (5645MHz to 5945MHz) and scanning on low-band (5345MHz to 5645MHz).
-A schema example is below:
+Allows for switching between scanning on the normal high-band (5645MHz to 5945MHz) frequencies and scanning on low-band (5345MHz to 5645MHz).
+This updates the device's internal scanning state.
+A schema example for the request body is below:

 ```json
 {